patagonaa/surron-light-bee/bms_comm/README.md

 # RS485 communication

 RS485 communication is done at 9600 baud 8N1.
+The battery always responds to requests, even when it is not actively enabled (using the 60V input).

 All messages seem to have the same structure:
 - Command (`46` = request, `47` = response, `57` = unsolicited)